-- Incident report.
 You want to obtain a copy of the workplace injury report that you hopefully made after you were injured at your job.
 This will help establish that the incident occurred and that you reported it.
 If you were hurt in a work-related vehicle crash, you should obtain a copy of the police report too.

-- Medical records.
 Medical records are key to establishing how you were injured, the treatments you needed, and your final prognosis.
 You also need to save copies of your medical bills to show the expenses you incurred for your medical care.

-- Employment records.
 Paystubs and other employment records can help you show how much you lost in wages and other benefits of your employment while you were off work recovering.
 Other benefits you want to document include lost sick and vacation time, promotions, bonuses, and commissions.

-- Documentary evidence.
 Photographs and videos can paint a vivid picture for the jury of where you were injured at your job and your injuries.
 Torn or bloodied clothes can also be dramatic evidence to use at your trial.

-- Witness statements.
 Your testimony will be important in proving how you were injured, the seriousness of your injuries, and how your injuries have affected your life.
 Witness statements from co-workers or others who witnessed the incident that caused your injuries can also be very persuasive evidence.

-- Expert witnesses.
 You could need a variety of expert witnesses, depending on the disputes in your case.
 A medical expert will be crucial to prove how serious your injuries are, what treatments were needed and that will be required in the future, and your final prognosis.
 A reconstruction expert may be able to reenact the sequence of events leading up to your injuries to show your employer’s negligence.
 If machinery, such as a forklift, was defective, an engineer who can identify and explain how this caused your injuries may be essential.